The Area +

 Because it crosses floodplains, forests and open woodlands, the Chobe consists of a complex network of channels and marshes, which makes for spectacular game viewing due to the lush vegetation that surrounds it.
 While it has water all year round, the Chobe rises significantly from February to May, after the rains in Angola that start in November.
 During this wet season, the level of the Zambezi floodplains rises, pushing water into the Chobe all the way to the seasonal Lake Liambezi.
 Once the lake reaches saturation point, the water has nowhere further to go, and so starts flowing in the opposite direction in a phenomenon known as the “backflow”.

-During your stay with the Zambezi Queen Collection, you’ll be able to observe animals in their natural environment from a tender boat, making for a relaxing safari experience.
+During your stay you’ll be able to observe animals in their natural environment from a tender boat, making for a relaxing safari experience.
 A major attraction of the area is the elephants, whose resident population is estimated to be over 120 000.
 You’ll also be able to see large herds of buffalo, and if you’re lucky, rare sightings like herds of Roan Antelope and Sable.
 Besides the land and water-based mammals, this is also a birdwatcher’s paradise and you can expect to encounter over 450 species.

-There is no best or worst time to visit the Chobe area, because every month offers visitors something special.
 However, if you’re looking for a pure wildlife experience, the drier winter months from May to October see greater concentrations of game along the banks of the Chobe River.
 The summer months from November to April see the birdlife explode with the addition of the summer migrants to the area.
-If you’re a fishing enthusiast, you’ll be excited to know that we have excellent fishing through the summer and winter – it’s just that the techniques we use change.

-Map & Directions
+Map & Directions +

 By Car: